How to Start Saving for College and Alternatives to 529 Plans

 There are special accounts and plans that are specifically designed to help parents save for college.
 It’s important to use these accounts, not just because they allow you to invest but also because they could impact the kind of future financial aid your child qualifies for.

-You can play around and see how different kinds of assets will impact the amount of financial aid that could be
+You can play around and see how different kinds of assets will impact the amount of financial aid that could be awarded with this tool from FAFSA.

 If you’re confused about where to put your assets, here are some popular college savings accounts and plans to consider.